2 Nights/3 Days Downstream Itinerary

 |DAY 3: Sunday||GUWAHATI/ KAMAKHYA TEMPLE VISIT/ DEPARTURE|

-Click here for ROUTEMAP
+Click here for detailed ROUTEMAP

 Day 1 (FRIDAY): ARRIVE GUWAHATI/ SILGHAT/ MV MAHABAAHU